 - You’re feeling depressed.
 A common symptom among people with depression is thinking about death.
 It might be a fixation on the terrible things in the world, how things will end, or what the purpose is for humans to live.
 When you’re experiencing depression, it’s very easy to dwell on negative thoughts.
 When we are depressed, negative thoughts like thoughts about death are “stickier.”
 Treating the underlying depression can help you focus on more positive thoughts.

 - You’re experiencing obsessive or intrusive thoughts.
 Obsessive thoughts of death can come from anxiety as well as depression.
 They might include worrying that you or someone you love will die.
 These intrusive thoughts can start out as harmless passing thoughts, but we become fixated on them because they scare us.
-If this sounds like you, it might help to read about anxiety and to look at our worksheet on stopping negative thoughts.
+If this sounds like you, try our interactive Overcoming Thoughts tool or our worksheet on dealing with negative thoughts.

 - You’re grieving.
 Our natural curiosity about death becomes more personal when we are experiencing grief.
 Maybe you lost a family member, a friend, or a pet.
 When someone we care about dies, it’s natural to think about what that means.
 You might be wondering about what death really is, what’s happened to your loved one… and what will happen to you when you die.
 Death is a natural part of life, and these are questions everyone has from time to time.
 Give yourself time to grieve.
 Many people find comfort in watching TV shows or movies about grief and loss, reading books or poetry about it, or talking to a spiritual leader or anyone else you trust about what you’re going through.
 Writing down your feelings in a journal can also help you feel better.

 When thoughts of death lead to thoughts of suicide